aiven/aiven-docs/docs/platform/concepts/byoc.md

 The BYOC setup is a bespoke service offered on a case-by-case basis, and not all cloud providers support it yet.
 You're eligible for BYOC if:

--   You use Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure (excluding Azure Germany), or Oracle Cloud Infrastructure (OCI).
+-   You use Amazon Web Services (AWS), Google Cloud, Microsoft Azure (excluding Azure Germany), or Oracle Cloud Infrastructure (OCI).
 -   You have a commitment deal with Aiven.
 -   You have the [Advanced or Premium support tier](/docs/platform/howto/support).